PROFILE

 1998.

-appointed a new government as part of a flurry
+new government as part of a flurry of reform

-former chief of staff for the Prime Minster of
+of staff for the Prime Minster of the Cote

-and management, as well as economic planning and
+charge of leadership and management, as well as

 In December 1998, Conté was re-elected to